GoogleCloudPlatform/community/tutorials/using-scheduler-invoke-private-functions-oidc/index.md

 ## Test the function locally

-This function can be tested on your local machine by using [Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-python).
+This function can be tested on your local machine by using the [Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-python).

 1. Install the Function Frameworks package on your machine: